pmatheusvinhas/react-waitlist/README.md

 - 🔌 Easy to integrate with any React application
 - 🔔 Event system for client-side integrations
 - 🪝 Webhook support for integration with external systems
+- 🛡️ Multiple security options built into the package

 ## Installation